h12w/retracer/README.md

 Tips
 ----

-It is recommended to use Xvfb to avoid Window splashes when retracer is trying to trace a Javascript navigation by surf.
+It is recommended to use Xvfb to prevent Surf window appearing during Javascript tracing.

 ```bash
 xvfb :99 &